Expanding horizons through a global perspective

 Students are offered opportunities at various stages throughout their education to participate in international trips.
 By immersing themselves in a variety of cultures and new experiences, our girls develop a deep appreciation of the world around them and develop rich international mindedness.

+An example of an additional international opportunity includes the French Trip.
 For those girls studying French in the Senior School there is the opportunity to participate in a language and culture trip to France.
 Girls will spend around 4 days in Paris sightseeing, then 13 days in Tours, an hour south-west of Paris on the TGV (France’s high-speed rail service) where they will have a homestay while attending French classes at the Institut de Touraine.
 The group will then spend another 3 nights in Paris and then take the Eurostar (high-speed train that crosses the English Channel) to London for a few days sightseeing before flying home.
-Dates for 2016 are still to be confirmed.
-Costs are approximately $5,000.00